I was stuck and had been for a while. So, I went deeper in myself to find the answer.

 LOVE

-One thought on “Journaling: Out with the Cold”
+One response to “Journaling: Out with the Cold”